lradaelli85/tc-QOS/README.md

 #### - Low priority traffic

-Traffic that has to be limited (small amount of available bandwidth) with a low priority.
+Traffic that you want to limit (small amount of available bandwidth) with a low priority.
 All high-ports (1024-65535, except some) are classified as low priority traffic.
 YOUTUBE,TWITTER,FACEBOOK,DROPBOX,SPOTIFY applications if L7 is enabled.
 Modify the QoS.sh and qos.cfg files if this is not what you want

 #### - High priority traffic

-Traffic that has to be prioritized.
+Traffic that you want to prioritize.
 This class has an high guaranteed bandwidth, high priority and it can use all the available up/down bandwidth HTTP(s),SSH,DNS,VOIP,IPsec,OpenVPN are classified as high priority traffic.
 STUN,RTP,H323,HANGOUT,SKYPE,OFFICE 365 applications if L7 is enabled.